Hanuman-Meena/Smart-Contact-Manager/README.md

 ## Usage
 - Sign up or log in to your account.
-- Add, edit, or delete contacts.
+- Add, Update or delete contacts.
 - Search for contacts by name, email, or other details.
+- Forgot Password

 ## Features
 - User authentication and registration